textileio/papers/draft.md

 Events would then mutate the internal map-like view Model effectively encapsulating the entire Event Store in a database structure that satisfies a given interface (see [@lst:KVStore] for example).
-These too would be distributed as Modules, making it easy for developers to swap in/substitute existing backend infrastructure.
+These too would be distributed as Modules, making it easy for developers to swap in or substitute existing backend infrastructure.

 ~~~ {#lst:KVStore .go caption="A proposed key-value store interface"}